 How is Aquablation for Treatment of Enlarged Prostate Performed?

 Aquablation is performed by a urologist in the operating room under general anesthesia.
-The procedure is performed with ultrasound guidance by performing transrectal ultrasound of the prostate.
+The procedure is performed with ultrasound guidance by performing a transrectal ultrasound of the prostate.
 Transrectal ultrasound maps the prostate anatomy which is then fed into the AquaBeam surgical robotic planning system.
 The urologist besides which area of the prostate to treat.
 Cystoscopy is performed and the Aquablation delivery device is positioned within the prostate through the cystoscope.
 Robotically guided delivery of high velocity heated saline

 How Does Aquablation Compare to Laser Enucleation of Prostate?

-There have been no direct studies comparing Aquablation using AquaBeam system to laser enucleation of the prostate.
+There have been no direct studies comparing Aquablation using the AquaBeam system to laser enucleation of the prostate.
 It appears that Aquablation results in similar outcomes as TURP.
 Based on indirect comparisons, most studies suggest that prostate enucleation, especially for large prostates, result in superior long-term outcomes compared to TURP.
 It is possible that AquaBeam Robotically guided waterjet ablation therapy for BPH using aquablation achieves similar outcomes to laser enucleation of the prostate.

 What are the Risks of Aquablation?

 Post-aquablation it appears that it is difficult to pinpoint the source of bleeding and cauterization can sometimes be challenging.
 Some patients require an inpatient stay with continuous bladder irrigation (CBI) or balloon tamponade of the prostatic area to stop bleeding.
 This is also a risk with TURP but with modern TURP methods with direct visual control of bleeding during the procedure it is rare to require balloon tamponade of the prostate.

 What are the Advantages of Aquablation?

 ProCept Aquablation AquaBeam System does not generate much heat which limits potential injury to periprostatic nerves that can occur with traditional TURP procedure.
 Heat injury is a suspected cause of occasional erection problems in men after TURP.
 There is probably no significant advantage of Aquablation compared to Bi-polar TURP and laser prostate enucleation in terms of heat degeneration.
-Prostate enucleation using Holmium laser, for example, is very precise in terms of heat generation and heat is delivered to the area of less than a millimeter at a time, which is under surgeon’s control.
+Prostate enucleation using Holmium laser, for example, is very precise in terms of heat generation and heat is delivered to the area of less than a millimeter at a time, which is under the surgeon’s control.